gitlabhq/gitlabhq/doc/administration/gitlab-geo/README.md

 ## Current limitations

-- The secondary node cannot be used for browsing
 - You cannot push code to secondary nodes
 - Git LFS is not supported yet
 - Git Annex is not supported yet
-- Wiki's are not being replicated yet
-- Git clone from secondaries by HTTP/HTTPS only (ssh-keys aren't being replicated yet)

 ## Frequently Asked Questions